 It is very interesting to note that God's people were supervisors in the building and not mere laborers or craftsmen.
 There are many today that act as if God does not use people that have not yet accepted Jesus Christ but, as we see here, that is not so.
 We do not know how many came to faith in God while building this temple but surely there were some.
 The same principle applies today; if we allow the lost to serve the Lord alongside us, they will hear about Jesus and some will believe and be saved.

-When the builders laid the foundation of the temple of the Lord, the priests in their vestments and with trumpets, and the Levites (the sons of Asaph) with cymbals, took their places to praise the Lord, as prescribed by David king of Israel.
-With praise and thanksgiving they sang to the Lord: 'He is good; his love to Israel endures forever.'
-And all the people gave a great shout of praise to the Lord, because the foundation of the house of the Lord was laid.
+When the builders laid the foundation of the temple of ADONAI, the cohanim in their robes, with trumpets, and the L'vi'im the sons of Asaf, with cymbals, took their places to praise ADONAI, as David king of Isra'el had instructed.
+They sang antiphonally, praising and giving "thanks to ADONAI, for he is good, for his grace continues forever" toward Isra'el.
+All the people raised a great shout of praise to ADONAI, because the foundation of the house of ADONAI had been laid.

 The people had a kind of ground-breaking celebration when the foundation was laid.
 There was singing and praise for what God was doing.